-The Amendment Regulations expressly state that premises used within Classes A1 (shops), A2 (financial and professional services), A3 (restaurants and cafés) or B1 (business) on or after 1 September 2020, should be treated as being within Class E (Commercial, business and service) of the amended UCO.
+The Amendment Regulations expressly state that any building or land used within Classes A1 (shops), A2 (financial and professional services), A3 (restaurants and cafés) or B1 (business) on or after 1 September 2020, should be treated as being within Class E (Commercial, business and service) of the amended UCO.
+Class E does not, however, replicate in terms the detailed uses that fell within Class A1, instead focussing in (a) and (b) on sale of goods, and sale of food and drink.
+It appears that what was formerly only financial and professional services in class A2 is widened under Class E (c) to include former A1 service providers (for example hairdressers, funeral directors, dry cleaners), as "any other services which it is appropriate to provide in a commercial, business or service locality".

-However, there is no express reference in the Amendment Regulations to premises used within Classes A4, A5 or Class D on 1 September 2020 and whether these should be treated as being within their newly allocated class from this date, which raises questions as to whether or not it is intended that these uses migrate to their new class on 1 September on not.
+However, there is no express reference in the Amendment Regulations to premises used within Classes A4, A5 or Class D on 1 September 2020 and whether these should be treated as being within their newly allocated sui generis classification from this date, which raises questions as to whether or not it is intended that these uses migrate to their new class on 1 September or not.
 We assume that they do migrate on this date on the basis that the Amendment Regulations come into force on 1 September 2020 and there is no provision expressly stating that they are excluded from the reclassification for a transitional period.
 However, the omission requires clarification to provide confidence and certainty to operators.